Prince Henry of Prussia (1726–1802): Last years

 After the death of Frederick in 1786, Henry hoped to become more influential in the Prussian government as the advisor of his nephew, the new King Frederick William II of Prussia.
 Although he was less influential than he hoped, Henry was more important during the last years of his life in advising King Frederick William III, who began his reign in 1797.

+In 1784, Henry had made a journey of several months to Paris; in October 1788 he went there for the second time, frequented the court of Versailles and met the politically influential circles of the capital, and also visited the Duke of Orléans (soon to become "Philippe Égalité") in the Château du Raincy.
+He returned to Rheinsberg in good time in March 1789, before the Storming of the Bastille began in July.

+From 1798 to 1801 Henry spent a few weeks in August at Königs Wusterhausen Castle, his father's hunting lodge and favorite place to stay, out of sentimental memories to where he had spent his childhood vacations.
+His youngest brother Ferdinand accompanied him there several times.

 Voltaire had seen in Frederick the embodiment of his "Philosopher King".
 Arguably, Henry was by deed the man Voltaire had hoped the "Age of Reason" would produce.
 The Swedish ambassador, count Carl Gustaf Tessin, a fierce opponent of the king, had written as early as 1760: "Prince Henry is equal to his royal brother in the art of war, superior in virtue.
 Many Henrys would make the world happy, just as two Fredericks would destroy it."

 Henry died at Rheinsberg Palace on 3 August 1802, at the age of 76.